 The pool funding process combines, or "pools", capital projects together for funding (as opposed to funding them individually).
 The broad intent of the pool process is to provide for a more flexible funding process while also ensuring that adequate cost controls are in place.
 There are two types of project pools: planning and construction.
 Detailed planning pools provide funds for agencies to develop the design through the end of the preliminary design phase (i.e., the completion of ~40 percent design).
-Construction pools provide funds for execution of the entire project including: design, construction/renovation, and FF&E (furniture, fixtures, and equipment).
+Construction pools provide funds for execution of the entire project including design and construction/renovation.
+Funding for FF&E (furniture, fixtures, and equipment) is typically provided separately after a project is authorized for construction.